AntoineLep/ftx_algotrading/README.md

 Feel free to create your own strategy in the strategy folder or reuse the existing ones.
 You can use ftx api examples to send trading orders.
 See [FTX official documentation](https://docs.ftx.com/).

 You can use the PositionDriver class as well to run position with more ease.
-It allows to create simple position opening setup with trigger orders for taking profit or stopping losses.
+It allows creating simple position opening setup with trigger orders for taking profit or stopping losses.

 ![image](https://user-images.githubusercontent.com/6230724/119690499-0a9f4700-be4a-11eb-92f7-7259a13eedc2.png)